Working to keep invasive species out of our waters

 We contract PLM Professional Lake & Land Management to do regular inspections on the one-acre of lake water immediately surrounding the boat access ramps, resorts and marinas — the high-risk areas.

-We have them do this on nearly 30 locations both on and off the Chain twice each year.
+We have them do this on over 30 locations both on and off the Chain twice each year.
 If we can catch it soon enough, there may be hope of treatment and containment.

-- WAPOA distributes thousands of packets of invasive species information directly to boaters
+- WAPOA distributes packets of invasive species information directly to boaters

 WAPOA partnered with Crow Wing County Lakes And Rivers Alliance to obtain a nearly $11,000 grant to enhance public awareness of the dangers of AIS to Whitefish Area lakes.

-Volunteers assembled 10,000 bags of AIS educational and informative materials and handed out half of them to boaters in 2011, placing these bags on boat trailers found in the public access parking lots.
+Volunteers assembled 10,000 bags of AIS educational and informative materials and handed out them to boaters in 2011 and 2012, placing these bags on boat trailers found in the public access parking lots.